Kurento/kurento/source/features/kurento_api.rst

 .. graphviz:: /images/graphs/endpoints.dot
    :align: center
-   :caption: Class diagram of main Endpoints in Kurento API
+   :caption: Class diagram of Kurento Endpoints.
+In blue, the classes that a final API client will actually use.